Guide to the individual coverage HRA (ICHRA)

 With an ICHRA, instead of the employer choosing one health policy for everyone, each employee can shop for their preferred individual health insurance policy through an insurance broker or on the public and private health insurance exchanges.
 Now, employees can choose a plan with the network, doctors, and monthly health insurance premiums that work best for them.

 If an employee already has a qualifying individual health insurance plan, they can keep their existing policy.
-And when they leave the organization, they keep their individual policy since it’s not tied to their employment.
+And when they leave the organization, they keep their individual policy since it’s portable and not tied to their employment.

 Completely customizable plan design